Tuesday, December 31, 2024

 This was yesterday's sunrise from out by the lone walnut tree among the grape vines.
 It was brief; soon after I snapped this shot the sun rose up behind the clouds and the color faded.

-Our hamlet is visible on the right.
+Our hamlet is visible just right of center.

 I've just realized how close Christmas is.
 On Saturday I'll go to the market in town and order our holiday bird.
 We're planning on a chapon de pintade this year, a male Guinea fowl, as the main course.